Beyond Brontës: The Mayor’s Screen Diversity Programme

 • Opportunities to explore a role/work area they are interested in with the help of an industry mentor

-• Understanding what it means to work as a freelancer within film and TV
+• Understanding what it means to work as a freelancer within the screen industries

-• Access to information about film and TV job and training opportunities and where to find them
+• Access to information about screen industries job and training opportunities and where to find them

 • Access to Screen Yorkshire’s ongoing support, including trainee hub, crew service and further training opportunities